Teutonic Order: Protestant Bailiwick of Utrecht

 A portion of the Order retains more of the character of the knights during the height of its power and prestige.
 Der Balije van Utrecht ("Bailiwick of Utrecht") of the Ridderlijke Duitsche Orde ("Chivalric German [i.e., 'Teutonic'] Order") became Protestant at the Reformation, and it remained an aristocratic society.
-The relationship of the Bailiwick of Utrecht to the Roman Catholic Deutscher Orden resembles that of the Protestant Bailiwick of Brandenburg to the Roman Catholic Order of Malta: each is an authentic part of its original order, though differing from and smaller than the Roman Catholic branch.
+The relationship of the Bailiwick of Utrecht to the Catholic Deutscher Orden resembles that of the Protestant Bailiwick of Brandenburg to the Catholic Order of Malta: each is an authentic part of its original order, though differing from and smaller than the Catholic branch.

 Insignia

 The Knights wore white surcoats with a black cross, granted by Innocent III in 1205.
 A cross pattée was sometimes used.
 The coat of arms representing the grandmaster (Hochmeisterwappen) is shown with a golden cross fleury or cross potent superimposed on the black cross, with the imperial eagle as a central inescutcheon.
 The golden cross fleury overlaid on the black cross became widely used in the 15th century.
 A legendary account attributes its introduction to Louis IX of France, who is said to have granted the master of the order this cross as a variation of the Jerusalem cross, with the fleur-de-lis symbol attached to each arm, in 1250.
 While this legendary account cannot be traced back further than the early modern period (Christoph Hartknoch, 1684), there is some evidence that the design does indeed date to the mid 13th century.

 The black cross pattée was later used for military decoration and insignia by the Kingdom of Prussia and Germany as the Iron Cross.

 The motto of the Order is "Helfen, Wehren, Heilen" ("to help, to defend, to heal").